oseasandrepro/oseasandrepro/README.md

 ###

 <p align="left">
-  I am on my way to becoming an algorithm engineer, <br>
-  driven by a strong passion for software development and algorithm design.<br>
+  I am on my path to become an Algorithm Engineer, driven by a strong passion for Software Development and Algorithm Design.
-  With hands-on experience as a backend developer, <br>
-  I have contributed to the development of scalable and efficient APIs using Java and Spring Boot.<br>
+  With hands-on experience as a Backend Developer, I have been contributing to the development of scalable and efficient APIs using Java and Spring Boot.
-  I combine the study and practise of fundamental computer science topics with contributions to real-world software development.
+  Mixing study and practice on fundamental computer science topics, with contributions to real-world software development.
 </p>

 ###